Some1and2-XC/Kyros/README.md

 f.TurtleSetup()
 ```

-## For Evaluating the Function as a Video
+### For Evaluating the Function as a Video
+ - To make a video from the fractal, use the `Kyros.fractal.Animate()` function
+ - Set the amount of frames as well as the style of Video Created
 ```python
 f.Animate(frames = 1000, through = "modulus")
 ```